GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/publish-mv3/index.md

 ## Publish a beta testing version {: #publish-beta }

-Publishing a beta release allows you to gather feedback and identify any issues with a group of testers before releasing it to the rest of your user base.
+Publishing a beta release allows you to gather feedback and identify any issues with a group of testers before releasing your extension to the rest of your users.
 Beta releases also go through the [Chrome Web Store review process][cws-review].

 ### Label your beta version {: #label-beta }